zerofloat/Professional-README-Generator/assets/README.md

   ## Usage

-  once the dependencies are installed, invoke the application by typing node index.js
+  Once the dependencies are installed, invoke the application by typing node index.js

   ## Contributing